-Katie Burke has practiced family law in San Francisco for fifteen years.
+Katie Burke has practiced family law in San Francisco for sixteen years.
 Katie is a compassionate and zealous advocate, operating at a high level to preserve her clients’ dignity.
 A champion for children and families, she has represented children in their parents’ custody and visitation disputes, and she has volunteered in domestic violence prevention throughout her career.
 Read Katie's full bio.

 Child Custody and Visitation